Limitations on Accurate, Trusted, Human-level Reasoning: Additional results

 \begin{definition}[Halting for a specific program input instance for randomized programs] Given a program, input pair, check whether on the given input the given (possibly randomized) program `always halts', `halts on some randomness but not all randomness' or `never halts'. \end{definition}

-\begin{theorem} If the AI system $A$ is safe and well-behaved for determining halting on a specific program input pair, then there is a program input instance pair for which there is a short proof that the instance always terminates, but $A$ cannot determine that the instance always terminates (the probability of $A$ giving the answer `always halts' is 0). \end{theorem}
+\begin{theorem} If the AI system $A$ is accurate and well-behaved for determining halting on a specific program input pair, then there is a program input instance pair for which there is a short proof that the instance always terminates, but $A$ cannot determine that the instance always terminates (the probability of $A$ giving the answer `always halts' is 0). \end{theorem}

-Note that the condition `If the AI system $A$ is safe' is satisfied when $A$ is trusted, and hence for a safe, trusted, well-behaved AI system there are program, input instances which the system cannot solve, but for which there is a short proof that the instance terminates.
+Note that if $A$ is accurate and trusted by $H$, then individuals $h \in H$ assume that $A$ is accurate and hence for an accurate, trusted, well-behaved AI system there are program, input instances which the system cannot solve, but for which there is a short proof (i.e., the proof of Theorem \ref{thm:halting_fixed2} since the condition of $A$ being accurate is satisfied under trust) that the instance terminates.
 We now prove Theorem \ref{thm:halting_fixed2}.

 \begin{proof}[Proof of Theorem \ref{thm:halting_fixed2}]

 Consider Algorithm \ref{alg:halting_proof2}.

 Now define